 We lost many friends and family to the lies.
 Not only did the times feel dark and loveless, but the sky grew darker also.
-Lies were invented to explain it away, but it was undeniable that Enrichment sapped humanity of the deeper things that made a healthy world, giving us an illusion of health and joy in its stead, but the dark sky and insalubrious air could not lie as the Avarites did.
+The Avarites invented Lies to explain it away, but Enrichment sapped humanity of the deeper things that made a healthy world, giving us an illusion of health and joy in its stead.
+The dark sky and insalubrious air could not lie as the Avarites did.

 Daily, I looked up to the murky heavens and wondered when the final blow would nail the world to death’s wall.
 The assurance of Love in my soul remained my only constant.
-When I remembered that, I believed, and Love warmed my heart, but it seemed as though it was beyond the world’s dark fog.
-I could barely see it and feel the thrill of it, but it was not attainable until my release from this world of Enrichment.
+That thought warmed my heart, but Love hid beyond the world’s dark fog.
+I could barely see it and feel the thrill, unable to attain it until my release from this world of Enrichment.

 A time came, however, when the Avarites could no longer hide the facts.
-I and my children were alone at home when we heard that the great fortress, built to house the mighty Enrichment, cracked.
-The destructive powers of Enrichment were now at the forefront of our minds because the crack could not be fixed.
+Alone at home with my children, I heard that the great fortress built to house the mighty Enrichment had cracked.
+The crack could not be fixed.
 No one with the necessary skills was willing to be exposed to the full power of Enrichment to the detriment of their health.

 People died horrible deaths, suffocating, shriveling into dried corpses.
 The horror and agony of Enrichment’s concentrated touch struck fear into the hearts of the staunchest of Enrichment supporters.
 I had no access to news reports and no choice but to believe the witnesses’ tales.